 With that knowledge, read this book and:

-- Learn about the three approaches you must use to understand your customers, why you must use them, and how they work together.
+- Learn the three approaches you must use to understand your customers, why you must use them, and how they work together.

 - Create an action plan to ensure insights gleaned from these three approaches are implemented in your organization.